Caffeine Intake Calculator

 Most people know coffee and energy drinks contain caffeine, but the stimulant appears in many other sources.
 Black and green tea, soft drinks, chocolate, some pain relievers, and even certain weight-loss supplements contribute to your daily intake.
 For example, a typical 8-ounce (240 ml) cup of brewed coffee has around 95 milligrams of caffeine, while a similar serving of black tea contains about half that amount.
 Energy drinks can range anywhere from 50 to over 200 milligrams per can, depending on the brand.

 When adding up caffeine consumption, remember to check labels carefully, especially on medications and energy products.
 Some over-the-counter pain relievers contain 65 milligrams or more per tablet.
 Even decaffeinated coffee isn’t entirely caffeine-free; a cup can still carry 2–5 milligrams.
-That may be negligible for most people, but those highly sensitive to caffeine might feel the effects.
+That may be negligible for most people, but those highly sensitive to caffeine might still feel the effects or want to count it toward a lower daily target.

 The Benefits of Moderate Caffeine